DataDog/hiring-engineers/answers.md

         galera_cluster: 1
 ```

-Checking the status with the command:
+Checking the status with the command
 ```
 sudo datadog-agent status
 ```